guiworks/schematic-apresentation/README.md

 Project made to teach the use of @angular/schematics library to help your routine on cruds creation repetly times on long it's sprints.
 If you want the explanation in video, I did a mini apresentation explain how to works and how you can use and apply it using the schematics library from Angular.

-Check it ou below the apresentation I did about the use of schematics from angular at Angular Rio, community which I m a part: https://www.youtube.com/watch?v=7u2uJ4JmqBs&
+Check it ou below the apresentation I did about the use of schematics from angular at Angular Rio, Angular Community which I'm part of: https://www.youtube.com/watch?v=7u2uJ4JmqBs&